Alejogb1/job-board/blog-data/why-does-my-rails-7-api-only-app-require-a-session-store.md

 id: "why-does-my-rails-7-api-only-app-require-a-session-store"
 ---

-, let's unpack this.
+.
 It's a question that pops up more often than you'd think, especially when you're diving deep into api-only architectures with Rails 7.
 I recall a project back in '21; we were building a decoupled frontend and backend, and we ran headfirst into a similar situation.
 It felt initially counterintuitive – an _api-only_ app needing a session store?
 It seemed like a vestigial limb from the server-rendered days.
 So, let's get into the nitty-gritty of why this happens, and what we can do about it.

 The crux of the matter lies in how Rails' ActionController::Base and its associated middleware operate.
 Even in an api-only configuration, Rails still inherits many of the default behaviours designed for traditional web applications.
 This includes middleware components that are fundamentally intertwined with session management.